D371L/asmodeus/README.md

 # Asmodeus Wheel

 Hi!
-I built a neon “wheel of fortune” for giveaways and interactive picks.
+I built a neon "wheel of fortune" for giveaways and interactive picks.
 It saves state, plays synthy sounds, has a demo auto-spin mode, and ships as a PWA.
 Use it, remix it, enjoy: https://d371l.github.io/asmodeus/

+## About

+This project was created by **d371l**.
+It is **OpenSource** and freely available for use for any purposes.
+Feel free to use, modify, and distribute it as needed.

+## ⭐ Star this project

+If you found this project useful or interesting, please consider giving it a star on GitHub!
+It helps others discover the project and shows your appreciation.

 ## Stack
 - React 18 + TypeScript